AdobeDocs/commerce-extensibility/src/pages/events/configure-commerce.md

 Create an `Event Provider` in Adobe I/O Events to associate the Commerce Events subscriptions with the provider.
 The event subscriptions in Adobe Commerce are created as `Event Metadata` in Adobe I/O Events infrastructure.

 Each `Event Provider` can link to multiple event subscriptions (`Event Metadata`).
 The event's subscriptions will be automatically linked to your `Event Provider` whenever you subscribe with the `events:subscribe` CLI command.
 You can also manually synchronize all subscriptions with the `events:metadata:populate` command.
+The events subscriptions synchronization is also called each time during the execution of `setup:upgrade` command.

 You can find the list of Event Providers created in your organization, in the App Builder UI when [creating an Event Registration in App Builder](#subscribe-and-register-events).